Weekly Review: High-Yield CEFs

 Source: CEFConnect.com

-This week, Prudential Global Short Dur Hi (NYSE:GHY) is again our leader, followed by Neuberger Berman High Yield St (NHS), which has also crossed the border of 14% Discount.

-If you are looking to add new CEFs to your portfolio, the combination of a Z-score less than -2 and a Discount greater than 10% is always a good foundation.
+If you are seeking new potential "Buys" for your portfolio, probably you may find it reasonable to start from this table.
 The current market environment has opened up many opportunities in this sector.
-Of course, before taking some position you will need a deeper analysis of the fund's characteristics.
+A Z-score less than -2 combined with Discount more than 12% sounds like a strong foundation of a deeper research.
+Of course, before taking some position you will need to go further with your analysis of the fund's characteristics.

 4. Highest Premium: